 - You can change the Convect Full Meal cycle any time before pressing the Start pad by repeating Step 3. - You can program your own setting, which you can then select in the future by pressing just Convect Full Meal and start pads.
-(See page 26 for more information.)
+(See "To program your own setting" later in this section for more information.)